thiagoluna/php_crud_laravel_mysql/README.md

 3- Model

-J- ust 1 model, but can be an example for others
+- Just 1 model, but can be an example for others

 4- Controller